 BACKGROUND

-Jay Mitra is Professor of Business Enterprise and Innovation and Director of the Venture Academy at Essex Business School, University of Essex.
-He has acted as a Scientific Adviser to the OECD (Organisation for Economic Co-operation and Development) and its Scientific Committee on Entrepreneurship for the OECD’s Centre for Entrepreneurship and the LEED (Local Economic and Employment) Programme at its Trento Centre and in Paris.
-He is a Visiting Professor at the University of Luneburg, Germany, and at Bayero University, Nigeria.
-He has also held similar positions at University Externado.
-Colombia at the Institute of Management Technology, India, the School of Management, Fudan University, and the School of Public Policy at Jilin University, both in China, and at Bologna University, Italy.
+Jay Mitra is the Founder President of the International Entrepreneurship Forum and Editor-in-Chief of the Journal of Entrepreneurship and Innovation in Emerging Economies (JEIEE – published by Sage.
+ISSN No. 2393-9575 http://eie.sagepub.com) ).
+He is a Professor and Research Fellow at the Research Centre for Entrepreneurship, at Leuphana University in Luneburg, Germany.
+From 2004 to 2025, he was Professor of Business Enterprise and Innovation and Director of the Venture Academy at Essex Business School, University of Essex.
+He has acted as a Scientific Adviser to the OECD (Organisation for Economic Co-operation and Development) and its Scientific Committee on Entrepreneurship for the OECD’s Centre for Entrepreneurship and the LEED (Local Economic and Employment) Programme in Paris, France, and at its Trento Centre, Italy.
+Other recent Visiting Professorships include those at Bayero University, Nigeria, University Externado.
+Colombia, the Institute of Management Technology, India, the School of Management, Fudan University, China, the School of Public Policy at Jilin University, China, and at Bologna University, Italy.
 He is a Fellow of the Royal Society of Arts in the UK.
-Jay Mitra also leads the International Entrepreneurship Forum (IEF) a unique network and forum for researchers, policy makers and business practitioners working on entrepreneurship, innovation and regional development issues (http://ieforums.org).
-He is a member of the Board of the International Network of SMEs (INSME), Rome, Italy (since 2016), and on the advisory boards of the Cambridge Innovation Academy in Cambridge, UK, the European Business Angels Network (Impact Investment Committee) and of the European Logistics Council for the Global Coalition of Efficient Logistics

 CURRENT